Evan Longoria Player Props: Diamondbacks vs. Tigers

-Evan Longoria -- with a slugging percentage of .710 in his past 10 games, including four home runs -- will be in action for the Arizona Diamondbacks against the Detroit Tigers, with Matthew Boyd on the hill, on June 10 at 1:10 PM ET.
+The Arizona Diamondbacks, including Evan Longoria and his .710 slugging percentage over his past 10 games, take on starter Joey Wentz and the Detroit Tigers at Comerica Park, Sunday at 11:35 AM ET.

-In his previous game, he collected two extra-base hits (2-for-5 with two doubles and two RBI) against the Nationals.
+He racked up two extra-base hits in his last game (2-for-5 with two doubles and two RBI) against the Nationals.

 Evan Longoria Game Info & Props vs. the Tigers